hm-lang/core/proposals/pointers_and_references.md

 # Pointers

-Because our first milestone is to transpile to C++, we want to re-use some useful concepts from this language, but with hm-lang's unique spin.
-Our top user-facing goals are ease-of-use and native-executable speed/efficiency, with greater pointer safety baked in.

 Let's create an example class `ANIMAL` with a string `type` variable, and a few child classes `SNAKE` and `CAT` with their own extra variables.